easafe/purescript-droplet/docs/edsl.md

 2. `To` type classes

-Type classes in the form `ToFrom`, `ToWhere` etc, are used to tell which statements are allowed before (e.g., FROM can only follow after SELECT or DELETE).
+Type classes in the form `ToFrom`, `ToWhere` etc, are used to tell which statements are allowed in sequence (e.g., FROM can only follow after SELECT or DELETE, etc).
 These type classes have no function members

 3. `Resume` type class